zhongfu/tp/docs/UserGuide.md

 **CLI**: Command-line interface.
 A primarily text-based interface, which is typically operated with text commands.

-**CSV**: Comma-seperated values.
+**CSV**: Comma-separated values.
 A common file format for storing tabular data, similar to a spreadsheet.

 **Index**: The item's number that is displayed in its respective list.

 e.g. The second person in the displayed list has an `INDEX` of 2.

-**JAR**: Java Archive.
+**JAR**: Java ARchive.
 A file format used to collate Java class files and their resources for distribution.
 Java applications are commonly distributed as `.jar` files.

 **JSON**: JavaScript Object Notation.
 A structured file format used to store arbitrary text data.
 This is the file format used by PeopleSoft to store data and settings.